Active fractal networks with stochastic force monopoles and force dipoles: Application to subdiffusion of chromosomal

-In Ref. \cite{dipole_put_2019}, the time window where anomalous subdiffusion was found numerically in the pure active case, $0.05<t <0.30$ \footnote{Fig. 3, left panel, in Ref. \cite{dipole_put_2019}}, is less than one decade and is likely picking the crossover behavior from the $\sim t^2$ to a constant value.
-This crossover from $t^2$ to a constant value is qualitatively identical to our findings (e.g., Fig.~\ref{fig_dipole_multi}).
+In Ref. \cite{dipole_put_2019}, where the time window where anomalous subdiffusion was found numerically in the pure active case, $0.05<t <0.30$ \footnote{Fig. 3, left panel, in Ref. \cite{dipole_put_2019}}, is less than one decade and is likely picking the crossover behavior from the $\sim t^2$ to a constant value.
+This crossover from $t^2$ to a constant value is qualitatively identical to our findings for dipolar forces (e.g., Fig.~\ref{fig_dipole_multi}).
 In contrast, our sub-diffusion regime for force-monopoles ranges over a few decades (Fig.~\ref{fig_mono_msd}), demonstrating a true anomalous regime.
-Ref. \cite{dipole_put_2019} claims to derive analytically $\nu=1/2$ for force dipoles (to support the numerical study) and $\nu=3/2$ for force monopoles, both for times shorter than the force correlation time, whereas our study yields $\nu=2$ for both force monopoles and force dipoles in this time range.
+Ref. \cite{dipole_put_2019} claims to derive analytically $\nu=1/2$ for force dipoles (to support the numerical study) and $\nu=3/2$ for force monopoles, both for times shorter than the force correlation time.
+In contrast, our study yields $\nu=2$ for both force monopoles and dipoles in this time range.